Service-Learning Mini-Grants for Faculty Due Dates: November 15th/March 15th

 The Center for Academic Service-Learning (CASL) is pleased to announce the availability of Service-Learning Mini-Grants For Faculty at California Lutheran University.
 The mini-grants are intended to encourage and support academic service-learning efforts across campus and are available for service-learning projects (for the creation, expansion and/or improvement of service-learning projects within an academic course).

 Awards CASL is offering a limited number of Service-Learning Mini-Grants.
-Applicants may request up to $500.00 for one-time funding.
+Applicants may request up to $500.00 for semester funding.
 For fall awards, funding must be spent on the last day of fall classes.
 For spring awards, funding must be spent by the last day of spring classes.
 Funding must conform to the guidelines set forth below in the written proposal request.
 Up to $4000 will be awarded in an academic year.

 Eligibility Faculty (full-time, part-time, and adjunct) who teach courses at California Lutheran University are eligible to receive mini-grants.
 The service-learning project(s) must also be directly linked to the course requirements.